raajshekhar/spandan-searchApp-react/README.md

 ## React search functionality

-** Implemented Search functionlity for the JSON data by title.
+** Implemented Search functionlity for the JSON data by title.<br>

-** Provided user to select an entry from the results and have it populate in an edit form.
+Provided user to select an entry from the results and have it populate in an edit form.<br>

-** Where user can edit the data and save it in local store.
+Where user can edit the data and save it in local store.<br>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).